 In what is widely regarded to be the greatest soliloquy in all of drama, Shakespeare’s Hamlet refers to death as “the undiscovered country, from whose bourn no traveller returns.”
-And in our culture, with its materialist undertones, it is often taken for granted that we can have no insight whatsoever as to what lies on the other side of death’s door.
+And, in our culture, it is often taken for granted that we can have no insight whatsoever as to what lies on the other side of death’s door.
 But in the last few decades, advances in medicine have made instances of resuscitation from the brink of death—including instances of resuscitation after the complete cessation of brain activity—a far more common occurrence.
 The accounts given by individuals who have had such “Near Death Experiences,” or NDEs, (of which there are many thousands) have revealed some startling and fascinating patterns.
 These accounts, though they have not rendered death a completely discovered “country”, are akin to the first reports returned from explorers to a new land.

 An entire field of research has sprung up to analyze this phenomenon.
 Researchers from the fields of medicine and psychology have come together to form the International Association of Near- Death Studies (IANDS, website iands.org) and the Near Death Experience Research Foundation (NDERF, website: nderf.org).

 In 2005, IANDS released The Handbook of Near-Death Experiences to summarize the conclusions of 30 years of research in this field.
 Some of the revelations featured in this book (which appear below) should come as a wake-up call to those inclined to doubt the existence of the Deity:

 “NDErs often believe that they have survived because God willed it and had a divine purpose in bringing them back…They have experienced the love of God and been changed by it (Grosso 1981).
 Many have come face-to-face with a personal God with whom they continue to maintain a loving relationship.”